rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 		- Run `git diff` to see changes and assess impact to apps that use it
 - Allow customers to test their apps
 	- Audit customer contact information to ensure up to date (moves, latest emails, etc.)
-	- Invide customers to test apps on new cluster with new core k8sapps
+	- Invite customers to test apps on new cluster with new core k8sapps
 	- Await completion and validation of all customer testing
 - Convert sandbox
+- Make sure `kubectl` and `klogin` are in sync with version
 ## Related

 - https://akuity.io/blog/the-rendered-manifests-pattern